openshift/origin-aggregated-logging/fluentd/vendored_gem_src/oj/pages/Options.md

 ### :symbol_keys [Boolean]

-Use symbols instead of strings for hash keys. :symbolize_names is an alias.
+Use symbols instead of strings for hash keys.

+### :symbolize_names [Boolean]

+Like :symbol_keys has keys are made into symbols but only when mimicking the JSON gem and then only as the JSON gem honors it so JSON.parse honors the option but JSON.load does not.

 ### :trace